-- 1) full payment must be made by the due date for the reenrollment contract or any other specific date established by the Head of School in writing - 2) parents must enroll in FACTS and make periodic payments.
+- 1) full payment made by the due date per the reenrollment contract, or any other specific date established by the Head of School in writing - 2) parents enroll in FACTS Tuition payment plan and make timely scheduled payments.

 Deposit amounts will be set by the Board and are non-refundable.